Here we are starting the series on HFM Interview questions. We would be presenting 115 frequently asked HFM interview questions in Four-part series

 - The data tier contains the relational database and all Financial Management data and metadata.

-Question 4 What is HFM services you go to start?
+Question 4 What is HFM services do you go to start?

 HFM- DME Listener